VT-Evia/content-discipline/stage3/resources.md

 ### Videos and Websites
 - [Markdown Tutorial](https://www.markdowntutorial.com/), a free, GitHub-based tutorial developed by Garen Torikian.
+- [The Markdown Guide](https://www.markdownguide.org/), a free reference guide that explains how to use Markdown.
 - [Learning DITA](https://learningdita.com/), a collection of DITA video and text tutorials maintained by Scriptorium.
 - The YouTube playlist [“GitHub for Beginners](https://www.youtube.com/playlist?list=PL0lo9MOBetEFcp4SCWinBdpml9B2U25-f),” from the official GitHub account.
 Technical content students can skip the “Beginner Git Commands” video.